amatlack/amatlack.github.io/_posts/2024-01-28-pufferfish-effect-on-change-management.md

 * **Learn and iterate.** If you are implementing or experiencing a change, don’t expect it to be perfect or final.
 Be open to feedback, experimentation, and adaptation.
 Learn from what works and what doesn’t, and be willing to adjust and improve as you go.
 Celebrate the successes and learn from the failures.
 Don’t be afraid to change your mind or course-correct if needed.

 And remember, when in doubt, just breathe.

-[^1]: To this day, if I vent any overblown frustration or anger to certain friends, they will respond with a GIF of a pufferfish, which, as a reminder that things are not that deep, usually makes me laugh and calm down.